cisagov/ScubaGear/baselines/powerplatform.md

 default Power Platform environment.
 Admins can restrict users from creating apps in all other created environments.

-### Policies
+### Policy

 #### MS.POWERPLATFORM.2.1v1
 A DLP policy SHALL be created to restrict connector access in the default Power Platform environment.
-- _Rationale:_ TODO
+- _Rationale:_ All users in the tenant have access to the default Power Platform environment.
+Those users may inadvertently use connectors that share sensitive information with others who should not have access to it.
+Users with a Power Apps need should be directed to conduct development in other Power Platform environments with DLP connector policies customized to suit the user's needs while maintaining the agency's security posture.
-- _Last modified:_ June 2023
+- _Last Modified:_ June 2023

 #### MS.POWERPLATFORM.2.2v1
 Non-default environments SHOULD have at least one DLP policy that affects them.
-- _Rationale:_ TODO
+- _Rationale:_ Users may inadvertently use connectors that share sensitive information with others who should not have access to it.
+Data loss prevention (DLP) policies provide a way for agencies to detect and prevent unauthorized disclosures.
-- _Last modified:_ June 2023
+- _Last Modified:_ June 2023

 #### MS.POWERPLATFORM.2.3v1
 All connectors except those listed below SHOULD be added to the Blocked category in the default environment policy:

   - Approvals